filecoin-project/filecoin-docs/docs/mine/lotus/miner-wallets.md

 {{ $frontmatter.description }}

-As mentioned during the [init phase](miner-setup.md) of the Lotus Miner, it is required to provide an owner address with some funds that the miner will use for all the operations needed (or it will use the [Lotus Node default wallet](../../get-started/lotus/send-and-receive-fil.md)).
-This address will be used by the miner for all the operations, but in many cases, it makes sense to use dedicated wallets:

-However, different components of the miners can be configured to use different wallets:
+During miner initialization, a miner actor is created on the chain.
+This actor gives the miner its ID (and looks like `t0...`).
+The miner actor be in charge of collecting all the payments sent to the miner (as identified by its ID).

+The Lotus Miner daemon, in turn, performs the operations as required by the network during and can use different Lotus Node wallets to pay the fees or interact with the Miner actor.
+Information on how to manage Lotus wallets [can be found here](../../get-started/lotus/send-and-receive-fil.md).

+The different types of wallets associated to a miner are described below:

 [[TOC]]

 ## The owner address

-The owner address is used to receive payments and to pay the fees for any miner-actor triggered changes like changing its information on changing addresses (TODO: actually list exactly what it is used for).

-You should have specified it during the `lotus-miner init` phase (otherwise, the default Lotus wallet will be used).

-This wallet should have enough balance to pay for actor-actions like changing the information.
+The owner address corresponds to a Lotus Node wallet address that is provided during the [miner initialization](miner-setup.md).
+It is a privilegdged address since it is the only one able to withdraw funds from the miner actor and pay for any miner-actor-triggered changes.

+The owner address will be used as worker and control address if none are defined.

-Given the high value of this wallet, we recommend taking special measures to keep it safe (i.e. keep it in cold storage as long as there are no miner actions to take and the address is not re-used for something else).
+Given the high value of this wallet, we recommend using a separate worker address and keeping the owner address offline as a cold wallet.

 ## The worker address

-The worker address is used to sign blocks and submit proofs associated with this miner.
+Then provided, the worker address is used to sign blocks and submit proofs associated with this miner (otherwise the owner address is used).
 It must be a BLS address and can be specified during `init` with the `--worker` flag.

 The worker address is used to sign and send various types of messages (WHICH ONES? including the createStorageMiner message), which means it needs to pay for the gas of those messages.
 Make sure you keep an eye on its balance!